magento/pagebuilder-docs/docs/viewports/how-to-use-viewports.md

 </var>
 ```

-The `options` node here defines the specific data that the `Products` content type needs in order to change the number of products shown in its carousel component.
-For more information on the specific `view.xml` nodes, see the [view.xml section](how-viewports-work.md#viewxml) in [How viewports work](how-viewports-work.md).
+The `options` node here defines the specific data that `Products` needs to change the number of products shown in its carousel component.
+For more information on the specific `view.xml` nodes, see the [view.xml section](pagebuilder-viewports.md#viewxml) in [Page Builder viewports](pagebuilder-viewports.md).

 ### Handling viewport changes